pkosurilab/ngff-writer/README.md

 # NGFF Writer

+_This is forked from https://github.com/aeisenbarth/ngff-writer.
+We updated the version requirements for python package dependencies._

 This is a higher-level wrapper around the Zarr library for creating and reading [NGFF OME-Zarr](https://ngff.openmicroscopy.org/0.3/#ome-ngff) datasets for TCZYX image data.